EnterpriseDB/tpa/docs/TPAexec-Rehydrate.md

 ### Simple Rehydrate example

-This example assumes that environment variable TPA_HOME has been set; that \$TPA_HOME/bin has been added to the tpauser's PATH.
+This example assumes that environment variable TPA_DIR has been set; that \$TPA_DIR/bin has been added to the tpauser's PATH.
 It also assumes that you have a running cluster called **night**, with the configuration files located in **~/tpa/clusters/night** and that the instance we want to rehydrate is called **zombie**.

 Use the AWS console to check that all the instances in the cluster are running, and that all checks have passed, not just the instance(s) being hydrated, especially the master node - if they are in “stopped” or “terminated” state, TPAexec will build a new instance, which isn't what we want.